 - What qualifies as a genuine emergency

-Use tech to your advantage
+Use tech to support your shutdown

 - Set professional out-of-office messages